rh-jmc-team/jfr-native-image-performance/README.md

 If you are interested in this project, you probably already have been using most of these tools in order build native image executables.
 The only requirement you may be missing is [Hyperfoil](https://hyperfoil.io/).

 ### Usage
-Before running the test, set the paths at the top of `master_test.sh`.
+Before running the test, export the required environment variables:
+- **JAVA_HOME**:    Path to JDK (always required)
+- **GRAALVM_HOME**:   Path to GraalVM  (always required)
+- **HYPERFOIL_HOME**:    Path to hyperfoil (always required)

-`sudo` is needed to turn off turbo boost and clear caches.
+You may be prompted to enter your password since `sudo` is needed to turn off turbo boost and clear caches.

-`sudo -E ./master_test.sh`  To build master branch and build everything from scratch before running.
-Use `-E` so the environment variables are accessible.

-Add the option `-g` To skip building graalVM native-image utility and only rebuild quarkus apps before running the test.

-Add the option `-q` To skip building graalVM and skip rebuilding the quarkus apps.
-Simply run the tests on the quarkus native executables that are already built.

-Add the option `-d` to test the development branch (configurations 4-5).
-This will run the "worst case" benchmark only.
-It will build the dev branch with JFR in the image build, then build the quarkus app with the dev changes.
-It will also build a commit you specify and run the same steps as a "control" for comparison purposes.
-You probably want to specify the commit as the first hash before you begam making changes.
-Specify the dev branch name and the commit hash to use for comparison by altering the appropriate lines in the header of `master_test.sh`.

-For example:
+Usage: `python3 performance_test.py <endpoint> <allow_building_images>`

-`sudo ./master_test.sh -d` To build and run the full test on the development branch.
+`python3 performance_test.py` will build the Native Image Quarkus apps and run the test using the "work" endpoint.

-`sudo ./master_test.sh -d -q` To skip all building and run only the hyperfoil benchmark to test the development branch changes.
-This only works if you've already built the images previously.

-Add the option `-j` to run in Java mode.
-This is really just for comparison purposes.
+`python3 performance_test.py regular false` will run the test using the "regular" endpoint without rebuilding the images.